ozlop/udacity-full-stack-nanodegree/project1/README.md

 ```
 <br>

-Open a connection with the VM once it fully configured and booted using
+Open a connection with the VM once it is fully configured and booted using
 Vagrant's `ssh` command.
 ```
 vagrant ssh